EricTheRed-507/adapter-example/README.md

 These systems almost always used one particular brand of camera, which is a Basler.

 ## Situation that required an Adapter
-Some customers would ask for special cameras that suite particular needs (higher frame rate, larger sensors, non-standard image sensors, etc.).
+Some customers would ask for special cameras that suit particular needs (higher frame rate, larger sensors, non-standard image sensors, etc.).
 To custom tailor these requests, we would have to add these specialized cameras upon request.

 If we were NOT using an adapter, we would have the following workflow:
 - Add new camera interfacing code module on the server.